 It is designed for wet-clutch common engine/transmission systems.

-It is very shear stable and thus, provide a solid, protective oil film for engine bearings, piston rings, transmission gears and other critical engine parts.
+It is very shear stable and thus, provides a solid, protective oil film for engine bearings, piston rings, transmission gears and other critical engine parts.

-It offer high – temperature stabilities and low volatilities/low oil consumption, also offer anti-corrosion performance.
+It offers high – temperature stabilities and low volatilities/low oil consumption, and also offers anti-corrosion performance.

 It has no friction modifiers that could lead to clutch slippage.